 Bacteria can be detrimental to your oral hygiene, especially for your gums.
 When bacteria in the form of plaque build up around your teeth and gums, your gums can become red and swollen.
 Periodontal disease, or gum disease, can cause bone structure deterioration if gums are left inflamed and untreated.

 Fortunately, periodontal disease can be prevented with proper dental care.
-At Rhoades Family Dentistry, we want our patients and families to know the basics of gum care to help prevent periodontal disease.
 Here are our key tips for maintaining your gum health.

 1. Proper Brushing Techniques